napari/docs/docs/developers/coredev/deprecation_policy.md

 window. **Soft** means an API we no longer recommend for new code but **do not currently intend to remove**.
 Soft deprecations will show in multiple
-places: including IDEs, pytest output, and when running with certain logging configurations, but they are slienced by default for end users.
+places: including IDEs, pytest output, and when running with certain logging configurations, but they are silenced by default for end users.
 Soft deprecations are a way to signal that an API is not recommended for new code, but that we are not yet ready to remove it.
 Soft deprecations may be promoted to hard deprecations if we later decide to remove them.